Dual Diagnosis Rehab In Florida

 - Approximately 40 to 60 percent of people with addictions recover.

 - Mental illness recovery rates are comparable.

-After entering rehab, you’ll need to detox from the addictive substances in your body.
+After entering our dual diagnosis rehab in, you’ll need to detox from the addictive substances in your body.
 Detox can take a few days to several weeks depending on the severity and nature of the addiction.
-During this time, other symptoms related to any underlying mental or behavioral health illness may still be suppressed.
+During this time, other symptoms related to an underlying mental or behavioral health illness may still be suppressed.
 It’s only after your system has been clear of drugs or alcohol for a while that doctors can get a clear idea of other problems that may exist.